-However, noting that vortices and wakes combine in a profitable manner when wakes interacted going downstream, we can speculate that vortices can provide a constructive mechanism for wakes located near to each other laterally as well.
+However, noting that vortices and wakes combine in a profitable manner when wakes interacted going downstream, we can observe that vortices can provide a constructive mechanism for wakes located near to each other laterally as well.

 Additionally, in FLORIS as currently modeled, it is expected that although the three horizontal rows of turbines are tightly spaced, the effect of simultaneously applying wake steering to turbines 0, 1, and 2, would be equivalent to the super-position of applying wake steering to each row individually.
-However, in SOWFA, the generation of these large-scale structures, i.e.

-10 counter-rotating vortices, influence each other and can combine in ways that are not captured in the current engineering model.
+However, in SOWFA, the generation of these large-scale structures, i.e. counter-rotating vortices, influence each other and can combine in ways that are not captured in the current engineering model.

-We ran five simulations of the scenario in Fig. 10, one in which all turbines operate aligned ("baseline"), three where only one of the upstream turbines is yawed ("yaw0," "yaw1," and "yaw2"), and a final where all three are yawed ("yawAll").
-Then in the analysis, we can compare the results of summing the effects of individually yawed turbines from separate simulations ("sumInd") in post-processing to the case of simultaneously yawing all turbines within the simulation ("yawAll").
+We ran five simulations of the scenario in Fig. 10, one in which all turbines operate aligned ("baseline"), there where only one of the upstream turbines is yawed ("yaw0," "yaw1," and "yaw2"), and a final where all three are yawed ("yawAll").
+Then in the analysis, we can compare the results of summing the effects of individually yawed turbines ("sumInd") in post-processing to the case of simultaneously yawing all turbines.